 This was the first time I ever told a healing story, but not the last.
 Such stories became part of my emotional first aid kit as a parent and then as a teacher and grandparent.
 I have used healing stories, also called pedagogical stories, to heal rifts between children, to boost self-esteem, to bring non-confrontational attention to behavioral issues and questionable choices.
 In class and at home, I usually tell ongoing stories about the same characters and can easily work in a tale in which someone lets go of a bad habit, finds courage or becomes more helpful.
 Sometimes I use fairy tales or fables that contain the message I need, but most often I create a special story that fits the situation.

 Learn more about healing stories in my book, A Gift of Wonder, A True Story About School as it Could Be.
-Pre-order here:
+Order here:

 Do you want to stash healing stories in your emotional tool kit ?
 Here are some tips.

 - Start telling the story with no introduction.

 - Avoid any reference to why you are telling the story.

 - When necessary, have the courage to make up the story as you are telling it.